Why some Piedmont Triad homes sell fast while others sit | Delia Knight, REALTOR®

 If you're considering selling your home in the Piedmont Triad, the right preparation and pricing strategy can help you avoid the frustration of watching your listing sit while others go under contract.
 I'd love to walk you through what's happening in your specific neighborhood and help you develop a plan that works.
 Reach out anytime to start the conversation.

-Q: How do you know if your home is overpriced?
+Q: How do you determine if your home's price is competitive in today's Piedmont Triad market?

 By Delia Knight, REALTOR® | Howard Hanna Allen Tate Real Estate